Nordstrom/kafka-connect-sqs/README.md

 ## AWS

-The demo assumes you have an AWS account and have valid credentials in ~/.aws/credentials as well as setting the `AWS_PROFILE` and `AWS_REGION` to appropriate values.
+The demo assumes you have an AWS account and valid credentials in ~/.aws/credentials as well as setting the `AWS_PROFILE` and `AWS_REGION` to appropriate values.

 These are required so that Kafka Connect will have access to the SQS queues.